Introduction: Silent and on Demand Extruder Cooling Fan Circuit for Anet A8

 The complete list of components:

-- 1 PTC thermistor (I used a JRMA45 found on a battery protection circuit.
-See the description here.)
+- 1 PTC thermistor Normally Closed (NC) (I used a JRMA45 found on a battery protection circuit.
+See the description here.
+You can buy a similar one at ebay, at amazon, or search for TLRS-9700 45C NC.)

 - 1 BC159 NPN transistor (a standard NPN transistor should work.
 Just check the correct pinout.)